Joao-Dionisio/Production-maintenance-scheduling-in-complex-machinery/README.md

-# Branch and price for nonlinear production-maintenance scheduling in complex machinery
+# Production-maintenance scheduling in complex machinery

 This repository contains the implementation of the *Branch and price for nonlinear production-maintenance scheduling in complex machinery* paper.
-The problem concerns deciding how much each machine should produce, so that demand is satisfied, given that more production incurs more degradation.
-This will require costly maintenance, and the problem's objective is the minimization of the maintenance cost.
+The problem concerns deciding how much each machine should produce to satisfy a given demand, with more production incurring additional component degradation.
+This will require costly maintenance, and the problem's objective minimizing the maintenance cost.

 The paper is saved in [Manuscript.pdf](https://github.com/Joao-Dionisio/Production-maintenance-scheduling-in-complex-machinery/blob/master/Manuscript.pdf).